AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 ![Sapphire Tools Menu](/docs/images/Sapphire-Tools-Menu.png)

-On Diamond 9 / Diamond 7 the toolbar is replaced by a small <Keys.ContextKey>Tools</Keys.ContextKey> button at the top left of the right hand touchscreen.
+On Diamond 9 / Diamond 7 the toolbar is replaced by a small <Keys.ContextKey>Tools</Keys.ContextKey> button.
+On D9 this is at the top left of the right hand screen.
+On D7-215 (2 screens) it is at the top left of the left hand screen, on D7-330 (3 screens) it is at the top left of the centre screen.
 There is also a <Keys.HardKey>Tools</Keys.HardKey> button on the pull-out keyboard.

 ![D9 Tools button](/docs/images/Tools-Button-D9.png)